The Shareholder Rights and Activism Review: Germany

 In response to the struggle of German lender Commerzbank during the financial crisis, the German state took a significant stake in the company.
 Later, Cerberus took an interest in the German banking market and acquired stakes in both Deutsche Bank and Commerzbank.
 As performance targets for both banks were not being met, Cerberus, with support of the German state, pushed for a merger of the two banks.
 Merger talks failed and instead as an alternative, Commerzbank looked towards restructuring the company.

 Cerberus was critical that this approach would not go far enough and consequently, in two letters to the bank's boards, Cerberus called for significant change to the supervisory board, the management board and the company's strategic plan.
 Additionally, Cerberus demanded a right to fill two seats on the supervisory board.
-This turn of events finally led to the resignation of the chair of the supervisory board as well as to the CEO offering to step down by the end of 2020.
+This turn of events finally led to the replacement of several members of the supervisory board, including its chair, and of the CEO (2020–2021).

 Among recent regulatory developments, the following should have an impact on campaigns run by activist shareholders.